leahwest7/Girls-Who-Code/readme.md

-# Thank You the HSF Community!
+# Thank You Veterans of Foreign Wars!

 Remix this app to make your own card.